Florida State Road 589: Tampa Airport interchanges

-Widening of the Veterans Expressway, All-Electronic Tolling, and Express Lanes

 This improvement project, which began May 2013, widens 11 miles (17.7 km) of the Veterans Expressway between Memorial Hwy and Van Dyke Rd.
 The improvements, which are divided into five separate projects, double the capacity of the highway from four to eight lanes.
 Part of the widening improvements include reconstruction of 38 existing bridges and the building of three new bridges.

-The widening project also includes a concurrent project to convert the section from Memorial Highway to Van Dyke Road to all-electronic tolling (AET) providing non-stop travel.
+The widening project also includes a concurrent project to convert the section from Memorial Highway to Van Dyke Road to all-electronic tolling (AET), providing non-stop travel.
 In addition, the conversion of the Suncoast Parkway to AET will occur concurrent with the expansion into Citrus County, thereby providing enhanced benefits to drivers using the entire Toll 589 corridor.
 The project introduces Express Lanes (also known as Managed Lanes) to the region.
 A congestion management tool (which is already in place along parts of I-95 and I-595 in Miami), Express Lanes offer motorists a choice that provides an opportunity for a faster through-trip, with greater trip reliability and safety.
-All-Electronic tolling is being implemented in segments while the widening project continues.
-This latter process began in June, 2014.
+All-electronic tolling is being implemented in segments while the widening project continues.
+This latter process began in June 2014.

 The new Linebaugh southbound on-ramp opened in early summer 2015.
 The Anderson Road exit was reconstructed to accommodate widening the mainline roadway under the bridge.
 The southbound on-ramp opened in spring 2015, with the northbound off-ramp following by early summer.
 On the night of June 13, 2014, the segment between Memorial Highway and Gunn Highway converted to All-Electronic Toll Collection.
 On September 5, 2014, the segment between Gunn Highway and Hutchison Road was converted.

 On December 9, 2017, the first phase of the Express Lanes, between Gunn Hwy and Hillsborough Ave, opened to traffic.
 The lanes will not be subjected to the variable rate toll until closer to the time that the second phase from Gunn Hwy to Dale Mabry opens.

 While the reconstruction of the Veterans wrapped up in 2018, the Florida's Turnpike Enterprise still has not activated variable tolling for the express lanes.
-As of October, 2021, the agency is converting the lanes to general purpose "Thru Lanes", similar to that of portions of the Beachline Expressway.
+As of October 2021, the agency is converting the lanes to general-purpose "Thru Lanes", similar to that of portions of the Beachline Expressway.
 Lane dividers will remain intact, but signage will change to reflect the conversion.